SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 Run through the steps in the given order

- :heavy_exclamation_mark: **The configuration is currently fragile.
+ :custard: **The configuration is currently fragile.
 Please save after every step and wait a sec before you go to the next step**

 1. *Click* on the *three dots* and then on **Edit Configuration** on the card of the *Cloud Integration* service you have registered